-The investments of the investment strategy (implemented in 2018) are managed across a range of external investment managers.
-The investment managers are Legal & General Investment Management ("Legal & General"), Western Asset Management ("Western"), Invesco Perpetual ("Invesco"), and Partners Group ("Partners").
+The investments of the investment strategy are managed across a range of external investment managers.
+The Investment Managers are River and Mercantile Investment Limited ("R&M"), Legal & General Investment Management ("Legal & General"), Insight Investment ("Insight") and Blackstone Alternative Asset Management ("Blackstone").
 More details of each investment manager's mandate are set out in Appendix B.